Mirobelak/Mirobelak/README.md

 - 🌱 I’m currently learning **React and Solidity.**

-- 👨‍💻 All of my projects are available at [https://miroslav-belak.netlify.com/](https://miroslav-belak.netlify.com/)
+- 👨‍💻 Some of my projects are available at [https://miroslav-belak.netlify.com/](https://miroslav-belak.netlify.com/)

 - 📫 How to reach me **miroslavbelak123@gmail.com**